CBD Cookies are Low Calorie and Delicious? Tell me more!

-“Well, if that is true my dear, let my doctor prescribed it to me.
+“If all they have been saying about this CBD is true my dear, let my doctor prescribed it to me.
 Nobody takes medicine through a cookie.
 That’s absurd!”
 Grandma retorted.
 Good retort… I looked down at the package of CBD cookies I had pulled up on my phone to show her.
 I had to admit that even I was second guessing the purchase.
 “Honey,” my grandmother continued as she stepped close to me and put a comforting hand on my shoulder.
 “I would be happy to bake you some cookies, you are looking a little thin anyways.
 Is everything alright?”
-Rrrrr.

 The merits of adding cannabidiol (CBD) to your daily routine is challenging to explain.
 A lot of people have accepted it and may even be running a little recklessly with it.
 Imagine if I told my grandmother that CBD came from hemp?
 Her eyes would have rolled out of her head.
 Everywhere you look now CBD is being advertised.
 There are thousands of CBD brands selling every type of product imaginable infused with this molecule that has been sitting under everyone’s noses since before people started walking upright.

 It’s hard to ignore all the ads on the internet and stories being told.
 I picked my dog up from the groomers the other day and they had boxes of CBD biscuits stacked on their counter.
 Then I read an article explaining how many of the products out there are mislabeled.
 It said people’s enthusiasm about the potential of its benefits is allowing unscrupulous brands to take advantage of them.
 Then I will read some new study just to later hear that there are not enough studies yet.